The Best Dog Food Brands Veterinarians Feed Their Own Pets

 Best whole food diet dog food: The Farmer’s Dog

-New York City veterinarian Jonathan Block, DVM, of the Worth Street Veterinarian Center feeds Neshi, his 16-year-old lab/golden mix, The Farmer’s Dog, a whole food diet crafted from human-grade ingredients.
+New York City veterinarian Jonathan Block, DVM, of the Worth Street Veterinarian Center feeds his elderly lab/golden mix Neshi, The Farmer’s Dog, a whole food diet crafted from human-grade ingredients.
 “The Farmer’s Dog has taken the extra measures to make sure all of their formulas are perfectly well-balanced according to AAFCO (Association of American Feed Control Officials), a non-profit group that sets standards for pet foods in the United States.”
 The improved nutrient bioavailability helps his aging dog’s energy levels, body conditions, mobility, and overall health.
 Don’t miss these 12 foods you never knew were toxic for dogs.